Josh-TX/notepadtt/README.md

 # Notepadtt

-A simple notepad app similar to notepad++.
+A simple notepad app inspired by notepad++.
 Notes are auto-saved and synchronized in real time.
 Written in .NET and Angular, and heavily utilizes SignalR.

 <p align="center">
   <br>